Idealize, Devalue, Discard: Understanding the Narcissistic Cycle

 Phase Two: Devaluation

-The shift from idealization to devaluation is often gradual enough that it's hard to locate when it started.
+The shift from idealization to devaluation is often gradual enough that it is hard to locate when it started.
 In retrospect, most people can identify the first incident, but it often seemed minor at the time — a flash of unexpected contempt, a criticism that seemed to come from nowhere, a sudden coldness that resolved so quickly it could be explained away.

 Devaluation looks like: